microbit-carlos/microbit-bird-activity/docs/activityadvanced.md

 Exercise: <br>
 Birds can be noisy, but they don't like loud sounds themselves!
-The micro:bit has a microphone, and we can use it to detect loud noises, so let's create a new state: "startled".
+The micro:bit has a microphone, and we can use it to detect loud noises, so let's create a new mood: "startled".
 <br>
 Let's add another if statement inside the
-<code class="language-plaintext highlighter-rouge">current_state()</code>
+<code class="language-plaintext highlighter-rouge">current_mood()</code>
 function inside the
 <code class="language-plaintext highlighter-rouge">bird.py</code>  file.
-So, if there was a "loud" event, the function can return the `startled` state.
+So, if there was a "loud" event, the function can return the `startled` mood.
 <br>
 You can find more info about the microphone in the <a href="https://microbit-micropython.readthedocs.io/en/v2-docs/microphone.html" target="_blank">Microphone documentation</a>.
 </p>